playfulprogramming/playfulprogramming/content/blog/ultimate-windows-development-environment-guide/index.md

 ---

-Ask any developer running off of a Linux or macOS machine, and they'll be able to tell you what about their systems make them such a strong contender for development usage.
+Ask any developer running a Linux or MacOS machine, and they'll be able to tell you what makes their systems such a strong contender for software development.
 Some of the top contenders I've heard are:

 - [Package management](#package-management)
 - [Terminal usage](#terminal-usage)